jorishr/notes-on-backend/authentication/auth_options.md

 - sharing the data over multiple servers is challenging: see STICKY SESSION with load-balancing (horizontal scaling and Cross Origin Resources Sharing).
 - cookies need to be enabled

-JSON Web Tokens shine when apps use various servers on the back-end to seperate their data.
+JSON Web Tokens shine when apps use various servers on the back-end to separate their data.
 For example, a bank with a server for bank info and another server for retirement accounts: a user should be able to navigate through various sections with the same login session (CORS: cross origin resource sharing).

 With JWT the user-info is stored on the client-side (browser) and if the same serialization key is used for both servers, the same token can be verified by both servers.

-Since JWT work accross different servers you can move the entire authorization process to a seperate server and thereby divide the workload.
+Since JWT work across different servers you can move the entire authorization process to a separate server and thereby divide the workload.

-The server can identify a user by reading the token that is embeded inside the request, thus less database lookups.
+The server can identify a user by reading the token that is embedded inside the request, thus less database lookups.

 The main advantages is big enterprise scaling.

 Downside:
-- unless the token is encypted the user data embeded in the token is publicly available as it is only URL encoded.
+- unless the token is encrypted the user data embedded in the token is publicly available as it is only URL encoded.
 If the site is vulnerable to XSS cross-site-scripting attacks with JS malicious code injection, the tokens can be read and used to make malicious AJAX requests to server on behalf of the authorized user.
 - the server still needs to track the active tokens somehow by blacklisting the old or expired tokens.
 This means that JWT actually are not entirely STATELESS.
 Usually the best way to handle this is with a WHITELIST of tokens, thus nobody gets access unless on the whitelist.
-- data in the payload of a token can go out of sync with the server as it is chached, it goes stale.
+- data in the payload of a token can go out of sync with the server as it is cached, it goes stale.
 - requires Javascript to be enabled as Client Storage is a JS API.

 ### Why not to use JWT for Webapps?